SharePoint/sp-dev-docs/docs/embedded/tutorials/metadata.md

 ---
 title: SharePoint Embedded Container Metadata
-description: Add metadata in Containers and Files ms.date: 3/22/2024 ms.localizationpriority: high
+description: Add metadata in Containers and Files. ms.date: 3/22/2024 ms.localizationpriority: high
 ---

-# Using Metadata on Containers and Files
+# Using Metadata with SharePoint Embedded Containers

 In SharePoint Embedded, columns can be added to [Containers](../concepts/app-concepts/containertypes.md) to address scenarios requiring custom metadata via Graph APIs.
 Content in the container can then set desired values for corresponding metadata.
 Metadata are schematized and can be queried.
 Note the APIs to create and manage columns are on container instances level – an application is responsible for defining and managing the columns across its containers.